nmathey/RealT_OfflinePortfolio/README.md

  - InvestValue
  - Currency

-Thanks to RealT Dev community espacially those behind the API
+Thanks to RealT Dev community especially those behind the API

 For more information about RealT: https://realt.co/

 If you want to signup, here is my referral link **https://realt.co/ref/nmathey/**

-If you want to donate/support me, any ERC20 token transfer to the following Etherum/Gnosis address will be appreciated: 0xEFf0d54e391C6097CdF24A3Fc450988Ebd9a91F7
+If you want to donate/support me, any ERC20 token transfer to the following Ethereum/Gnosis address will be appreciated: 0xEFf0d54e391C6097CdF24A3Fc450988Ebd9a91F7